fivetran/dbt_jira_source/README.md

     - package: dbt-labs/spark_utils
       version: [">=0.3.0", "<0.4.0"]
 ```
-# 🙌 Contributions and Maintenance
+# 🙌 How is this package maintained and can I contribute?
 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version of the package.
-We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github_source/latest/) of the package and refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github_source/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_jira_source/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Contributions
 These dbt packages are developed by a small team of analytics engineers at Fivetran.
 However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
-Please refer to the [CONTRIBUTING.md](/CONTRIBUTING.md) doc for details on how to effectively contribute to this open source project!
+Please refer to the [CONTRIBUTING.md](https://github.com/fivetran/dbt_jira_source/blob/main/CONTRIBUTING.md) doc for details on how to effectively contribute to this open source project!

-# 🏪 Resources and Feedback
+# 🏪 Are there any resources available?
 - If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_github_source/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
 - Have questions or want to just say hi?
 Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or send us an email at solutions@fivetran.com.